IreneSophia/EMBA_PAL/README.md

 This repository is a work in progress.
 The scripts are continuously augmented.

-## How to run this analysis
+There are no hypotheses regarding the comparison of adults with ADHD or ASD.
+Thus, we separate the analysis into two folders:

+* `EMBA_PAL_ASD`
+* `EMDA_PAL_ADHD`

-This repository includes scripts for the presentation of the paradigm, preprocessing of the data and analysis.
-Due to privacy issues, we only share preprocessed and anonymised data.
-Since one of the models is too large to upload on github, it needs to be downloaded from here: https://osf.io/krp4s/files/osfstorage.
-The model must be saved in the `brms_models` folder.
-Only if this model is downloade, we can guarantee that these scripts can be run:
+All scripts and functions that are used in both analyses are found in this main folder including scripts for the presentation of the paradigm and preprocessing of the data as well as anonymised data.
+Due to privacy issues, we only share preprocessed pupil size data.

-* `S1_brms-analyses_PAL.Rmd` : behavioural analysis > run this first
-* `S2_brms-analyses_PAL-PUP.Rmd` : pupil size analysis
-* `S4_brms-analyses_PAL-HGF.Rmd` : analysis of the Hierarchical Gaussian Filter (HGF) parameters

-These scripts may use scripts from the `helpers` folder.
-There are some absolute paths in these scripts within if statements.
-Downloading everything in this repository should ensure that these are not executed.

-We also share the models and the results of the simulation-based calibration. **Rerunning these, especially the SBC, can take days depending on the specific model.** Runtime of the scripts using the models and SBC shared in this repository should only take a few minutes.
-The scripts will create all relevant output that was used in the manuscript.
+We also share the results of the simulation-based calibrations - these were run for two groups, but should also apply to the same models with three groups included. **Rerunning these can take longer depending on the specific model.** Runtime of the scripts using the models and SBC shared in this repository should only take a few minutes.

 If you need access to other data associated with this project or want to use the stimuli / paradigm, please contact the project lead (Irene Sophia Plank, 10planki@gmail.com).

 ### Versions and installation